Ruhr: Industrial revolution

 Moreover, the urbanization also boosted the expansion of railroad connections.
 At the beginning of the 1880s, agricultural regions did not benefit from the newly built transport facilities as much as non-agricultural regions did.
 This in its turn increased inequality, and made anthropometric measurements, e.g. height, more dependent on wages.
 In the long run, however, effects of the railroad proximity diminished.

 Consequently, the population climbed rapidly.
 Towns with only 2,000 to 5,000 people in the early 19th century grew in the following 100 years to over 100,000.
 Skilled mineworkers were recruited from other regions to the Ruhr's mines and steel mills and unskilled people started to move in.
-From 1860 onwards there was large-scale migration from Silesia, Pomerania, East Prussia and Posen to the Ruhr.
-Many of them were Polish speakers and they were treated as second class citizens.
+From 1860 onwards there was large-scale migration of Polish speakers from Silesia, Pomerania, East Prussia and Posen to the Ruhr, who were known as Ruhrpolen since.
+The Poles were treated as second class citizens.
 In 1899 this led to a revolt in Herne of young Polish workers, who later established a Workers' Union.
 Skilled workers in the mines were often housed in "miners' colonies", built by the mining firms.
 By 1870, over 3 million people lived in the Ruhrgebiet and the new coal-mining district had become the largest industrial region of Europe.

 During World War I the Ruhrgebiet functioned as Germany's central weapon factory.
 At a big Essen company, F. Krupp A.G., the number of employees rose from 40,000 to 120,000 or more, in four years.
 They were partly women, partly forced labourers.